AmpersandJS/ampersand-app/README.md

 Part of the [Ampersand.js toolkit](http://ampersandjs.com) for building clientside applications.
 <!-- endhide -->

-Simple instance store and event channel that allows different modules within your app communicate without requiring each other directly.
+Simple instance store and event channel that allows different modules within your app to communicate without requiring each other directly.
 The entire module is only ~30 lines of code, you can [read the source here](https://github.com/AmpersandJS/ampersand-app/blob/master/ampersand-app.js) to see exactly what it does.

 ## The Singleton pattern